 Nikkei ends with a profit after a positive Tongan report

-The Tokyo Stock Exchange closed with a gain on Monday.
+TOKYO (AP) – The Tokyo Stock Exchange ended higher on Monday.
 Bank of Japan’s positive Tongan report shows that confidence among major Japanese companies has stabilized at its highest level since late 2018, providing some support for the business.
 Large Japanese companies are less optimistic in the coming months due to uncertainty about the impact of the Omikron variant.

 In addition, the main focus of this weekend will be the interest rate meetings of the central banks in the United States and Europe.
 Bank of Japan will also decide the interest rate over the weekend.
 Tokyo’s leading Nikkei eventually rose 0.7 percent to close at 28,640.49 points.